emacs-mirror/emacs/mps/manual/source/topic/location.rst

 The toy Scheme interpreter contains a simple address-based (``eq?``) hash table implementation.
 It hashes the addresses of its keys, and so depends on their location.

-In the interaction shown below you'll see that although the keys remain present in the table after garbage collection, they cannot be found because their locations (and hence their hashes) have changed, but their positions in the table have not been updated to match.
+Without taking account of this location dependency, the hash tables become invalid after a garbage collection.
+In the interaction shown below (with the naïve version of the code) you'll see that although the keys remain present in the table after garbage collection, they cannot be found.
+This is because their locations (and hence their hashes) have changed, but their positions in the table have not been updated to match.

 .. code-block:: none